NodeRoll/self-hosted-standalone/docs/usage/auto-scaling.md

-# Using Auto-Scaling in NodeRoll
+# Auto-Scaling in NodeRoll (Self-Hosted)

-This guide explains how to use NodeRoll's intelligent auto-scaling system to optimize your application's performance.
+This guide explains how to use NodeRoll's auto-scaling capabilities in the self-hosted standalone version.

 ## Overview

-NodeRoll's auto-scaling system monitors both system metrics and GitHub activity to automatically adjust your application's resources based on demand.
+NodeRoll monitors your system resources and GitHub repository traffic to help manage your application's performance on a single server.

+## How It Works

+1. **System Monitoring**:
+   - CPU usage (using 1-minute load average)
+   - Memory usage
+   - Automatic warnings when system resources are running high

+2. **GitHub Traffic**:
+   - Repository views monitoring
+   - Traffic-based scaling decisions
+   - Cooldown periods to prevent rapid scaling

 ## Setting Up Auto-Scaling